MileHacker Logo

 Pre-booking, especially during peak season, secures your preferred vehicle.

 For inter-island connections, Atlânticoline ferries are the go-to.
-Always check schedules for a smooth journey.
-Embrace walking in towns and on designated trails for a cozy island experience.
+Always look at the timetable for a smooth journey.
+Embrace hiking in towns and on designated trails for a cozy island experience.